And what’s a well-rounded education without sportsmanship, culture, and art opportunities?

 A balanced yet rigorous program awaits

-In addition to the traditional school curriculum, Timothy Christian Academy recognizes the importance of learning about music, art, and physical exercise.
+In addition to the traditional school curriculum, Timothy Christian Academy recognizes the importance of learning music, art, STEM, Spanish and physical exercise.
 We believe the study of arts contributes to student performance in the classroom, and children can find their individual voices as they participate in active, artistic group endeavors.

-Mrs. Anna Hobbs uses Kodály-based methodology to teach the music program at TCA, which helps students listen and move to assorted styles of music from various composers throughout history.
-They will discover the basic elements of folk dances from countries around the world while also learning how to analyze and describe music.
+The TCA music program uses the Kodály-based methodology to teach music.
+Students are able to listen and move to assorted styles of music from various composers throughout history.
+They discover the basic elements of folk dances from countries around the world while also learning how to analyze and describe music.

-Students will eventually get a chance to either choose a tonal or rhythm instrument to play, or to learn or to sing.
-All 3rd Graders will learn to play the recorder.
+Students eventually have a choice of a tonal or rhythm instrument to play, or to learn to sing.
+All 3rd graders learn to play the recorder.

 Students will learn to match pitch and use their singing voices.
 They will also learn to move to music and perform the beat of the music on classroom instruments.